griffpatch/CPCYorkPP/pages/contacts.md

 Church Leadership
 -----------------
-David Casswell (01904) 655071 Email:davecasswell@gmail.com
+David Casswell (01904) 655071 Email: davecasswell@gmail.com

-Peter Hallsworth (01904) 637335 Email:petermhallsworth@gmail.com
+Peter Hallsworth (01904) 637335 Email: petermhallsworth@gmail.com

 Prayer Chain
 ------------
 Margaret Horsely (01904) 621810

-David Casswell (01904) 655071 Email:davecasswell@gmail.com
+David Casswell (01904) 655071 Email: davecasswell@gmail.com

 The prayer chain is a way to inform people of prayer needs quickly.
 The requests are emailed and phoned out with brief details.
 Each person responds to the request in their own way and own time.
 In order to place someone on the prayer chain you must first ask their permission.
 Then the request is emailed or phoned to one of the staff or Margaret Horsely, details on info2go.